watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Therefore, the SRv6 SR source node MUST be capable of identifying packets using at least a 5-tuple or even more detailed information.

 # Control Plane
-The Control Plane is designed as follows:
+The CP is designed as follows:

 * Network Service Functions: enable/disable network service functions on any node within the SRv6 domain.
 * SRv6 Policy: calculate constrained paths that achieve both SFC and QoS requirements.